UnityRPG/3-Modifiers-And-Abilities/README.md

 ### 54 Section 3 Wrap Up
 1. We now know what our game will be, so its time to shift gears.
 2. Well done on your great work so far!

+That's it, in the next section we will be adding the final features, refactoring and making our core combat fun.